Kaspersky Software Banned From US Government Systems Over Concerns About Russia - Slashdot

 Years ago, (2012 or so) a Norton programmer contacted me and told me that both Norton and McAfee had people permanently stationed at Microsoft, and their only job was to cooperate with Microsoft and make sure their system security products did not close any NSA back

+Years ago, (2012 or so) a Norton programmer contacted me and told me that both Norton and McAfee had people permanently stationed at Microsoft, and their only job was to cooperate with Microsoft and make sure their system security products did not close any NSA backdoors that Microsoft put there for the NSA.
+This is cold hard irrefutable fact, not internet rumor.

+Why would the government need to worry about Kaspersky plugging "NSA backdoors" on systems they personally own and have full physical access to?
+If they want to see what's on their own systems they can, in a worst-case scenario, just walk in the take them.

-More meaningless FUD (Score:2)
+More meaningless FUD (Score:1)

 Show some proof or this just a ploy to distract.
 I wonder how much of the company putins pud pulling pals actually own?

-So they think it's so easy to uninstall Kaspersky (Score:3)
+So they think it's so easy to uninstall Kaspersky (Score:4, Interesting)

 Yup, basically what I logged in to say.
 "Removing" software that already had administrative/root access to your systems after telling the vendor that you're going to do it a couple months down the road for a product that has auto-update capabilities built into it is borderline criminal negligence if you sincerely thought there was a legitimate risk to begin with.
 Silly.

 In answer to your second question, no, there is not.
 And there can't be.
-The system can never be trusted until wiped down to the firmwar
+The system can never be trusted until wiped down to the firmware level (and maybe not even then if you don't trust the hardware manufacturers or physical access was compromised in some way).
+Any tool you might build can be lied to by the underlying kernel and/or firmware that you must assume is already compromised.

 Re: (Score:2)